-19. How to Build a Garden Box
+19. How to Make a Garden Box

-20. Raised Garden Beds with Corrugated Metal
+20. DIY Raised Garden Bed With Corrugated Metal

-21. Best Wood for Raised Beds
+21. Best Wooden Raised Bed Plan

-22. Raised Garden Bed with Built-in Privacy Wall
+22. Raised Garden Bed With Built-in Privacy Wall

-23. Backyard Raised Garden Beds for Beginners
+23. DIY Backyard Raised Garden Bed for Beginners

 24. Build a Raised Garden Boxes

-25. DIY Raised Bed
+25. DIY Raised Garden Beds on a Budget

 26. Budget-Friendly Raised Garden Greenhouses